 Diagnostic Medical Sonography, B.S.

 The Diagnostic Medical Sonography program is a 21-month long cohort program, which begin in the fall each year.
+Secondary admission is required.
 Admittance is selectively granted to students who have completed 2 years of required general education and prerequisite courses.
 Student applications for placement in the fall cohort are due by February 1 every year.
 Applications are available online.

 Why Study Diagnostic Medical Sonography at Grand Valley?

 - GVSU's sonography programs are the only Baccalaureate level programs in the State of Michigan.
 Strong curriculum and knowledgeable, clinically practicing faculty prepare students for leadership in the field.

 - Laboratory facilities utilize state-of-the-art sonographic equipment to prepare students for current and emerging techniques and protocols.